baba-ali-graph/AleeyCreative/README.md

 <p> Hello there and welcome to my repository.
 I am a nifty software developer who likes crafting things with code that would make people's life easier.
 From interactive application to automated workflows, I like tinkering here and there in a bid to build something that solves problems. </p>

-- 👨‍💻 All of my projects are available at [https://github.com/Aleeycreative](https://github.com/Aleeycreative)
+- 👨‍💻 My personal projects are available at [https://github.com/Aleeycreative](https://github.com/Aleeycreative)

 - 📝 I sometimes write articles on [https://b6i.hashnode.dev](https://b6i.hashnode.dev)